arrowhead-f/x509-profile/proposal.md

 The `Certificate` structure itself consists only of a `TBSCertificate`, a signature algorithm identifier and a concrete signature.
 The signature is meant to be produced by the issuer of the certificate and serves to protect the integrity of the certificate under the assumption that the issuer is trusted.
-All data protected by the signature is collected in the `TBSCertificate`.
-Each of its fields is described in the following subsections.
+All data protected by the signature is collected in the `TBSCertificate`, the fields of which are described in the following subsections.

 #### 2.1.1 `version`